Lahore, Pakistan Thursday, 2:47 PM Local Time

 "I was only wondering…"

-“That isn’t our job,” Victor said.
+"That isn't our job," Victor kept his expression neutral.

 "They want to hold him responsible for his crimes," Francis added.